GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

 ![architecture diagram](https://storage.googleapis.com/gcp-community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/image7.png)

-In this diagram, the user@example.com authentication path is where Cloud Identity comes into play, while the access and authorization on Google Cloud resources is governed by Cloud IAM policies.
+In this diagram, the user@example.com authentication path is where Cloud Identity is used, while the access and authorization on Google Cloud resources is governed by Cloud IAM policies.

 You can provision users and groups in the [Admin console](https://admin.google.com), which lets you manage settings and identities for Google Cloud products like Google Cloud Platform or G Suite.
 If your users only need access to Google Cloud Platform, you can give them [Cloud Identity licences](https://support.google.com/cloudidentity/answer/7384684), which exist in the Free and Premium tiers.
-There is a limit of 50 free users by default for each Cloud Identity account, which can be raised if you contact Google Cloud support.
+There is a default limit of 50 free users for each Cloud Identity account.
+To rasie this limit, contact Google Cloud support.

 To manage your identities within the Admin console, you can designate [super admin users](https://support.google.com/a/answer/2405986), which have full access to manage your Cloud Identity